Off-Duty Police Officer, 54, Father Of 3, Killed In Central Jersey Crash

 He was a former U.S. Marine and 26-year veteran of the police force.

-Rivera is survived by three children, Arcadio III, Armando and Angel Isaiah Rivera.
+Rivera is survived by three children, Arcadio III, Luis Armando and Angel Isaiah Rivera.

 Rivera was taken to Raritan Bay Medical Center after suffering a heart attack and was pronounced at the hospital, authorities said.